pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/about.md

 {% include base_path %}
 I will join the <a href="https://sds.cuhk.edu.cn/" target="_blank"><span style="color:black">School of Data Science at the Chinese University of Hong Kong (Shenzhen)</span></a> as an assistant professor in the summer of 2021.

-My research focuses on revenue management, especially in recommendation systems.
-I use various methodoligies to solve real-world problems, including multi-armed bandits, online algorithms and mechanism design.
+My research is focused on revenue management, especially in recommendation systems.
+Various methodoligies I use include multi-armed bandits, online algorithms and mechanism design.
 Recently, I am very interested in algorithmic game theory, privacy preserving recommendations and causal inference.

 I am looking for PhD students/postdocs/RA to work with me at CUHK-Shenzhen.
 Students with a degree of bachelor/master/phd in math/physics/OR/... are welcome to contact me.